Bio

 Artist Statement

-My drawings on paper depict unpopulated spaces which are infused with a melancholic sense of loss and absence.
-Following the tradition of Irish artists in exile revisiting their homeland through their art, images connect to the fractured landscapes of my youth during the most turbulent years of the ‘Troubles’ in Northern Ireland in terms of personal and historical memory.
-A limited colour palette and the tonal possibilities of graphite create a haunting, psychological darkness and play with a dichotomy of beauty and menace.
-A sense of tension is continued through the intimacy of scale and a confrontational, single point perspective where the audience is drawn into my world to look and wonder, but ultimately held at a distance from participating in the scene.
-In a wider context this undercurrent of uneasiness and possible threat evokes the ‘eerie’ and links to a contemporary ‘Art of the Landscape’ where a disrupted pastoral view of nature is presented to suggest crisis and alienation.
+My graphite drawings on paper depict unpopulated landscapes which are infused with a melancholic sense of loss and absence.
+Following the tradition of Irish artists in exile revisiting their homeland through their art, images connect to the fractured landscapes of my childhood during the most turbulent years of the ‘Troubles’ in Northern Ireland in terms of personal and historical memory.
+A restrained colour palette and the tonal possibilities of graphite create a haunting, psychological darkness and play with a dichotomy of beauty and menace.
+A sense of tension is continued through the intimacy of scale and a confrontational, single point perspective.

 Heather is an Associate artist at Jelly an also an exhibiting artist with Reading Guild of Artists.